DolphDev/PSV/readme.md

         api = fatstax.FatStax(master, cls=SpecialRow)

-Now with interacting with the rows, you will have access to these properties and methods
+Now when interacting with the rows, you will have access to these properties and methods

     for row in api.rows:
         print(row.mastersku)
         print(row.exampleattribute)